 Suddenly, I find I am getting flashbacks about an explosion like the one he is describing.
 But I’m not even sure about these.
 In my state, they could easily be brought on through auto-suggestion.

 ‘They had to shut down the film and quarantine everyone involved in the scene,’ he continues.
 ‘Those of you that actually survived that is.
 Because of the alarming side effects, you were experiencing.
 Toxic chemicals were discovered everywhere, some of them never known before.
 The area has been declared a no-go zone.
 All means of communication both in and out have been cut.
 Weren’t you told any of this?’

 Communication cut.
 This explains the lack of radio reception perhaps but there are still a lot of things that don’t add up.

 ‘What happened to the others?’
 I ask.
 ‘Where have they taken them?
 And where is Mary Jane?’

 I do not get a reply.
 Instead, he raises his weapon once more.
 He uses it to point the way.
 Perhaps I am about to find out where the others have been taken.
-Or, is this all part of Leif Velasquez’s film?
+Or, is this all part of the Leif Velasquez film?
 Are they still filming?
-You can perhaps never be sure if you are an extra.
+You can never be sure when the camera are rolling if you are an extra.

 Copyright © Chris Green 2023: All rights reserved